 WHAT I DO

 As an editor, friend, and educator, I have been identifying and amplifying talent across multiple genres for the past twelve years.
 Working in an intuitive way, I empower creative people by shining a light on the most original, resonant and innovative elements of their work.
 This new clarity melts worry and spurs talented people to take concrete next steps.
 I’d love to hear about your project.
-Contact me at safia.jama(AT)gmail(DOT)com.
+Write me at safia.jama(AT)gmail(DOT)com.

 “I had the chance to get to know Safia through participating in the Artist Peer Circle group for Queens Council on the Arts and in getting to know her, I have appreciated her openness and calm, welcoming spirit.
 She makes you feel at ease and encourages you as a writer while still providing helpful advice to push your work forward.
 You cannot help but be inspired by her and her writing.
 I believe her experiences as a teacher, professor, editor, Cave Canem fellow and creative writer give her a well-rounded knowledge and different angles from which to approach emerging artists and assist them in the development of their craft.”